 Ophelia (2) and Her Fridge ABCs

 - Words Have Meaning: Before children start learning about the alphabet, they need to know what the alphabet is used for, and they need to see that words have meaning.
 I learned about this valuable skill when our first born daughter was 6 months old and we started watching Your Baby Can Read videos together.
 It took awhile for her to master the first batch of words, and she didn’t really start articulating her understanding of them until about 12 months of age, but once she did, her word memorization skills cascaded like a waterfall.
-(The Your Baby Can Read program did have it’s flaws, and has since gone out of business.
-This has inspired me to create my own reading system called “Teach Your Child to Read” which is coming soon…check out the progress at my Embracing Motherhood Shop!)
+(I have created my own resources to teach children how to memorize words here.)
 I have also loved using books like this – Hinkler First Words to teach my babies that words represent things.

 - Letter Names: Teaching letter names is where it all begins.
 Learning uppercase letters is in some ways easier because they are more distinct and easier to differentiate, but children will encounter the lowercase letters more often, and so I like to teach them simultaneously.
 In the English language, we have 26 letter names that children must learn, which is a pretty straightforward process that simply requires repeated exposure and rote memorization.